 - GitLab Pages configuration for GitLab source installations: Enable and configure GitLab Pages on source installations.

-- Plugins: With custom plugins, GitLab administrators can introduce custom integrations without modifying GitLab's source code.
+- File hooks: With custom file hooks, GitLab administrators can introduce custom integrations without modifying GitLab source code.

 - Enforcing Terms of Service